alibaba/bifrostui/packages/bui-core/src/DesktopDatePicker/index.en-US.md

 };
 ```

-### Custom Year Cell Content
+### Customize Year Cell Content

-Enable `yearRender` to customize the content of the year cell.
+Enable `yearRender` to customize the content of the year cells.

 ```tsx
 import { DesktopDatePicker, Stack } from '@bifrostui/react';